 During chemsex, you are more likely to have unprotected sex or be sexually assaulted, increasing the risk of HIV and other STDs.
 Drugs taken during Chemsex also increase your risk of overdose and death.

 Chemsex often begins in the club scene and is just viewed as a fun and experimental experience.
 However, as is the case with any reward-seeking behaviour, there is always a possibility of addiction.
 People don’t engage in chemsex to develop an addiction, but for many people, the guarantee of intense sexual pleasure becomes all too appealing.

 Using illicit substances such as GHB and methamphetamine only intensifies the experience.
 Eventually, these drugs are used more frequently and in larger quantities, increasing the risk of physical and psychological addiction too.
 When addiction sets in, there is no longer a choice about engaging in chemsex; it becomes a physical need rather than a desire.

 Yes.
 GHB is an extremely dangerous party drug, often mixed with other substances such as methamphetamines, alcohol, and mephedrone during chemsex.
 When GHB is combined with other central nervous system (CNS) depressants, the risk of overdose increases significantly.
 Chemsex drugs will often cause unconsciousness and coma.

 Yes, you will likely experience withdrawal because the drugs taken during chemsex can cause withdrawal symptoms.
 When combined with the sexual aspect of chemsex addiction, you may also experience anxiety, panic attacks, and mood swings.

 Start your recovery today

-A page revised the 6 of July of 2021, by Danielle Byatt, a Level 4 addictions counselling, Level 5 in Leadership & Management, BA applied social work. and Treatment Director at Step by Step Recovery.
+Page revised in March 2023, by Danielle Byatt, a Level 4 addictions counselling, Level 5 in Leadership & Management, BA applied social work. and Treatment Director at Step by Step Recovery.